NirjharAlam/nirjhar.github.io/DNN-inversion/README.md

     <p><strong>Figure 1:</strong> Results of AE inversion of GPR B-scans from buried cylinders.
 The material interfaces are blurry for the cylinders.
 However, the location and size of the object are detected with accuracy except for sample (d).</p>
 </div>

+In this problem, the synthetic scans are fed as input to the VAE's encoder.
+The decoder outputs the underlying geometry.
+Thus, the VAE essentially learns to perform full inversion on the GPR B-scan data.
+Mean square error is used as loss function, although a more educated loss function, such as SSIM can be explored in the future for performance boost.

 <div align="center">